-The agent for the landlord submitted the following evidentiary material:
+The landlord submitted the following evidentiary material:

-- A copy of the proof of service of the notice of direct proceeding for the tenants; - A copy of a residential tenancy agreement which was signed by the parties on November 24th 2011, indicating a monthly rent of \$750.00 due on the first day of the month; and - A copy of a 10 day notice to end tenancy for unpaid rent which was issued on May 2nd 2012, with a stated effective date of May 12th 2012, for \$375.00 in unpaid rent.
+• A copy of the proof of service of the notice of direct proceeding for the tenants which included a copy of a registered mail receipt;

+- A copy of a residential tenancy agreement which was signed by the parties on January 28, 2014, indicating a monthly rent of \$1,400.00 due on the first day of the month; and - A copy of a 10 day notice to end tenancy for unpaid rent which was issued on February 16, 2014, with a stated effective vacancy date of February 26, 2014, for \$1,400.00 in unpaid rent due February 1, 2014.

-Documentary evidence filed by the landlord indicates that the tenants had failed to pay the rent owed and was served the 10 day notice to end tenancy for unpaid rent by posting to the door, which was witnessed on May 2nd, 2012.
-Section 90 of the Act deems the tenants were served three days later on May 5th, 2012 which would correct the above-mentioned effective date to May 15th, 2012.
+Documentary evidence filed by the landlord indicates that the tenants had failed to pay the rent owed and was served the 10 day notice to end tenancy for unpaid rent by personal service on tenant "TD" at 11:00 a.m. on February 16, 2014, which was witnessed by "NP", the spouse of the landlord.